wy33/William_Yang_Assignment2/README.md

 - isEmpty(): unmodified.
 - makeEmpty(): unmodified.
 - printTree(): unmodified.
 - getElement(): added function to access element of node.
+If element isn't found, throw an exception.
+Not sure if I was supposed to throw an exception from the file `dsexceptions.h` or with an abort()/exit().
+I chose to use one from the provided file and went with the exception I thought to be the best fit for the error, *ArrayIndexOutOfBoundsException*.
 - numberOfNodes(): counts the number of nodes in the tree (size_t).
 - internalPathLength(): calculates (and returns internal path length (size_t).
 Formula: internal path length of left + internal path length of right + nodes - 1.
 - averageDepth(): calculates and returns average depth (float).
 Formula: internal path length / nodes.